Piour/cozy-feeds/README.md

 # Changelog

+* v0.9.1
+  * new main icon and favicon
 * v0.9
   * allow to refresh all feeds at once (by tag)
   * display new links since last update : testing version, needs improvement,